-Qualifying tests are online assessments used to shortlist candidates for some judicial vacancies.
+Qualifying tests are online assessments used to shortlist candidates.
+They are generally used for larger selection exercises.

-When planning online tests the JAC tries, as far as is practicable, to avoid school holiday dates and judicial holidays.
-It is not possible to avoid all religious festivals that may occur for our candidates.
-We therefore do not attempt to avoid religious festivals, not least also because some festival dates cannot be determined many months ahead as required by our planning process.
+When planning online tests, the JAC tries to avoid school and judicial holiday dates.
+It is not possible to avoid all religious festivals as some festival dates cannot be determined many months ahead.

-If you are unable to sit the test on the date specified due to exceptional circumstances, which might include religious observances or a religious holiday, the JAC will arrange for you to take the test on a later date, which will usually fall no more than a week after the original date.
+If you are unable to sit a test on the date specified due to exceptional circumstances, which may include religious observance, the JAC will arrange for you to take the test on a later date.
+This will usually fall within a week of the original date.

 Content of tests

-Each test is designed to suit the particular post and they are developed by experienced judges from the relevant jurisdiction.
+Each test is designed to suit the particular post and is developed by a judge from the relevant jurisdiction.